sandermak/jasmine2-junit/README.md

 Example
 -------
-See the [example](https://github.com/sandermak/jasmine2-junit) for a working setup of jasmine2-junit with Jasmine 2.0.
+See the [example](https://github.com/sandermak/jasmine2-junit/example) for a working setup of jasmine2-junit with Jasmine 2.0.
 Install the PhantomJS node package:
 ```
 npm install -g phantomjs
 ```
+(note: phantomjs2 is not supported!)

 in the ```example``` directory, run ```phantomjs ../src/jasmine2-runner.js specrunner.html```.
 JUnit XML output files are written with a ```TEST-*``` prefix for each top-level ```describe()``` (suite) in the testsuites that are run by specrunner.html.

 Acknowledgments
 ---------------
-The code and setup for this project are heavily based on the JUnitXmlReporter at https://github.com/larrymyers/jasmine-reporters which only works for Jasmine 1.x.
+The code and setup for this project are heavily based on the JUnitXmlReporter at https://github.com/larrymyers/jasmine-reporters which only worked for Jasmine 1.x at the time.
+Nowadays, this project has picked up steam again and supports Jasmine 2.x as well.
+I recommend looking there first, since it has a larger userbase and is actively maintained by multiple committers.